wandersick/aerozoom/Readme.txt

   2. Aero (theme) is a must.
 Windows 7 Starter/Home Basic cannot enable Aero at all, so Lens and Full Screen zoom cannot be used.
-     In such cases, we can check 'Tool > Wheel-Zoom by ZoomIt' so that AeroZoom adds Wheel-Zoom support to Sysinternals ZoomIt.
+     In such cases, we can check 'Tool > Wheel-Zoom by ZoomIt' so that AeroZoom applies its wheel-Zoom support on Sysinternals ZoomIt.

      [ Compatibility ]

-  1. Windows Media Center users may have an issue where the cursor is missing in full screen.
+  1. Windows Media Center users may face an issue where the cursor is missing in full screen.
 It is a Windows bug between WMC and Magnifier.
-You may work around it by clicking the Kill button on panel or use this hotkey to kill magnifier: Win+Shift+K, or re-define the middle button action as 'Kill'.
-To do that, go to 'Tool > Preferences > Custom Hotkeys > Holding Middle' and set its action to 'Kill'.
+Users may work around it by clicking 'Kill' on the panel or use the default hotkey to kill magnifier: Win+Shift+K, or redefine the middle button action as 'Kill'.
+To do that, go to 'Tool > Custom Hotkeys > Settings > Holding Middle' and set its action to 'Kill'.

   2. WizMouse is only semi-compatible with AutoHotkey--the language AeroZoom is based on.
-From a WizMouse doc: "Some users reported that rehooking may cause issues with AutoHotkey so now it can be disabled.
+From the WizMouse doc: "Some users reported that rehooking may cause issues with AutoHotkey so now it can be disabled.
 Note that AutoHotkey (Add: AeroZoom) must be started AFTER WizMouse for them to work together correctly."

-     Tip: Clicking on any of the Ctrl/Shift/Alt/Left/Right/Middle/ F/B radio buttons on the AeroZoom Panel restarts AeroZoom.
+     Tip 1: Clicking on any Ctrl/Shift/Alt/Left/Right/Middle/F/B
+     button on the AeroZoom Panel restarts (brings back) AeroZoom.

+     Tip 2: (Since v3.2) Clicking the tray icon 3 times does it too.

-     If the above doesn't help and you must use AeroZoom with WizMouse, the only way is go to WizMouse's Settings and check 'Left click tray icon to enable/disable', so that left- clicking WizMouse's tray icon quickly disables WizMouse and enables AeroZoom, or vice versa.
+     Tip 3: Go to WizMouse's Settings and check 'Left click tray icon to enable/disable', so that left-clicking WizMouse's tray icon quickly disables WizMouse and enables AeroZoom, or vice versa.

   3. Multi-monitor configurations should work okay with AeroZoom.
-     In rare cases where AeroZoom Panel does not show up near the cursor, adjust offset of panel manually in 'Tool > Preferences
+     In rare cases where AeroZoom Panel does not show up near the cursor, adjust panel offset manually in 'Tool > Preferences
      > Advanced Options'.

      [ Limitations ]

-  #  If you've encountered any bugs or any of the following but
+  #  If you've encountered any bugs or any of the following limits
-     think it is a bug.
+     but think it is a bug.
 Please email wandersick@gmail.com

   1. Misclick-Preventing Pad may be inaccurate for some types of window.
 You may fine-tune the offset in 'Tool > Preferences